Mario Lemieux: 1992–1997: Cancer, return, and retirement

 The Penguins started the 1992–93 season well, and Lemieux set a franchise record with at least one goal in twelve consecutive games, from October 6 to November 1.
 He was on pace to challenge Gretzky's records of 92 goals in one season (1981–82) and 215 points in one season (1985–86), until January 12, 1993, when he made the announcement that he was diagnosed with Hodgkin lymphoma.
 He received aggressive radiation treatments which caused him to miss two months of play.
 When Lemieux returned, he was 12 points behind Buffalo's Pat LaFontaine in the scoring race.

 On the day of his last radiation treatment, Lemieux flew to Philadelphia to play against the Flyers, where he scored a goal and an assist in a 5–4 loss.
-Before the game Lemieux earned a standing ovation from Philadelphia fans—a rare occurrence for any visiting player, much less a Pittsburgh athlete.
-With Lemieux back, Pittsburgh won an NHL record 17 consecutive games to finish first overall for the first time in franchise history and the team's 119 points are still a franchise record.
+Before the game Lemieux earned a standing ovation from Philadelphia fans—a rare occurrence for any visiting player, much less a rival Pittsburgh athlete.
+The Penguins won the President's Trophy, and the team's 119 points are still a franchise record.
 Lemieux scored at an incredible pace, notching an average 2.67 points per game—the third-highest points-per-game for a season, behind only Wayne Gretzky's 1983–84 and 1985–86 averages of 2.77 and 2.69 points per game, respectively.
 Lemieux won his second straight and fourth overall scoring title, finishing with 160 points (69 goals, 91 assists) in 60 games, beating out LaFontaine by 12 points despite playing in 24 fewer games.
 Throughout the season, Lemieux scored at least one point in 54 of his 60 games played.

 The Penguins dispatched the New Jersey Devils in the first round in five games, but were upset by the New York Islanders in seven.
 After the season, Lemieux was awarded his second Hart Trophy, as well as the Bill Masterton Memorial Trophy, given to the player who best exemplifies perseverance, sportsmanship, and dedication to hockey.